 Mary asked for an amendment to allow her the authority to amend the contract with advice from legal counsel.

-Peter asked for a 24 period.
+Peter asked for the Board to have a 24-hour period to review any contract amendments.

-Andrew moved to accept the contract with the modification in the preamble added by Laurence specifying the date, with the stipulation that any future amendments be approved by an email vote within a 24 hour period.
+Andrew moved to accept the contract with the modification in the preamble added by Laurence specifying the date, with the stipulation that any future amendments be approved by an email vote within a 24-hour period.

 Elsbeth seconded the motion.